 If you are a follower of Christ, you cannot live foolishly and stay close to Him at the same time.
 When you repeatedly ignore the opportunities God places in front of you to serve Him, you will slowly be drawn away from Him as you live more and more for yourself and your own selfish desires.
 Life will soon become full of too-lates.
 Those opportunities may never return.

 When you number your days, however, you are cautious and careful with how you spend your time because you have a heart of wisdom.
-A heart that pursues opportunities to make you more like Christ, radiant with the image of God.
+A heart that pursues opportunities will make you more like Christ, radiant in the image of God.